-Two of the leading jockey in the country did not ride in the 2020 Kentucky Derby on Saturday, Sept.
-5. But Jose Ortiz and Irad Ortiz, Jr. are right at home at Saratoga Race Course battling in the deep stretch for the summer meet jockey title.
+Two of the leading jockeys in the country did not ride in the 2020 Kentucky Derby on Saturday, Sept.
+5. But brothers Jose Ortiz and Irad Ortiz Jr. are right at home at Saratoga Race Course, battling in the deep stretch for the summer meet jockey title.

 The Saratoga jockey standings show both riders have 57 wins heading into the final day of the Spa’s summer meet on Labor Day.
 Each jockey has won 21% of their starts.
-Jose is making up ground in the deep stretch with seven winners the past three days while Irad is trying to hold onto the lead towards the wire with three wins the past three days.
+Jose is making up ground in the deep stretch with seven winners in the past three days.
+Irad is trying to hold onto the lead toward the wire with three wins over the past three days.

 LABOR DAY RACING SCHEDULE AT SARATOGA